 As CFDs and Forex are complex instruments, it is important to minimise the high risk of trading and avoid scams by signing up to a regulated broker.
 Most international brokers have multiple subsidiaries that are overseen by different financial authorities and therefore provide different levels of investor protection.

-For example, FCA and CySEC regulated brokers are required to display clear risk warnings, segregate client funds, provide negative balance protection, and enforce leverage caps.
-Conversely, ASIC regulated brokers are required to segregate clients’ funds but do not need to provide negative balance protection and can offer significantly higher leverage.
+For example, FCA, ASIC and CySEC regulated brokers are required to display clear risk warnings, segregate client funds, provide negative balance protection, and enforce leverage caps of 30:1.

 IC Markets is well-respected by the international forex community with over 100,000 customers worldwide.
 If you reside in Canada, the United States, Iran or Israel, you will not be able to register as an IC Markets client.
 Traders based elsewhere can choose from three IC subsidiaries:

-IC Markets customers registered with the UK branch will receive negative balance protection, while leverage is limited to 30:1 when trading major currency pairs.
-IC Markets AU customers are offered significantly higher leverage of 500:1 yet no negative balance protection is provided.
+IC Markets customers registered with the UK and Australian branches will receive negative balance protection, while leverage is limited to 30:1 when trading major currency pairs.
+IC Markets Global (FSA) customers are offered significantly higher leverage of 500:1 yet no negative balance protection is provided.

 XM offers negative balance protection to all customers, regardless of whether it’s a requirement of local financial authorities.
 Negative balance protection means that customers cannot end up in debt to their brokers, with open positions automatically closed if a trading account enters a negative balance due to unfavourable price movements.
 This level of investor protection may be particularly appealing to beginner traders who are concerned about losing more than they deposit.